dennisXZX/devops-notes/AWS-Route53.md

 - Simple routing - If you choose the simple routing policy, you can only have one record with multiple IP addresses.
 If you specify multiple values in a record, Route 53 returns all values to the user in a random order.

-- Weighted routing - Allow you split your traffic based on different weights assigned.
+- Weighted routing - Allow you to split your traffic based on different weights assigned.
 For example, 10% of your traffic go to US-EAST-1 and 90% go to EU-WEST-1.

 - Latency-based routing - Allow you to route your traffic based on the lowest network latency for your end user.